oneapi-src/oneAPI-samples/Libraries/oneDAL/IntelPython_daal4py_Distributed_LinearRegression/README.md

 ## Additional Requirements
-You will need a working Intel MPI Library library.
-We recommend to use Intel(R) MPI, which is included in the [Intel® oneAPI HPC Toolkit](https://software.intel.com/en-us/oneapi/hpc-kit).
+You will need a working Intel® MPI Library, which is included in the [Intel® oneAPI HPC Toolkit](https://software.intel.com/en-us/oneapi/hpc-kit).

 ## License
 Code samples are licensed under the MIT license.
 See